About

 Posted by Joseph Meleshko

-Disclaimer: This page may change a bit before the contest.
-Check back here by March 14 to see if things change.
+Disclaimer: This section may change a bit before the contest.
+Check back here by March 13 to see if things change.

 • Can I/we compete remotely?